Biden to visit storm-ravaged Texas on Friday

 - Oops!Something went wrong.Please try again later.

-President Joe Biden will travel to Houston Friday to see firsthand the devastation wreaked by the winter storm and Arctic cold wave.
+President Joe Biden will travel to Houston on Friday to see firsthand the devastation wreaked by the winter storm and arctic cold wave.

 Biden and first lady Jill Biden will fly to the battered city as millions struggle to return to normal life after the storm knocked out water and power across Texas.